kubermatic/docs/content/kubermatic/master/tutorials_howtos/OPA_integration/OPA_integration_Via_UI/_index.en.md

 ![Allowed Registries View](/img/kubermatic/master/ui/allowed_registries.png?classes=shadow,border "Allowed Registry View")

 To create an AllowedRegistry just click on the `+ Add Allowed Registries` button and set a K8s compliant name and a registry prefix.
-These prefixes OPA matches with the Pods container `image` field and if it matches with at least one, it allows the Pod to be created/updated.
+OPA matches these prefixes with the Pods container `image` field and if it matches with at least one, it allows the Pod to be created/updated.

 ![Allowed Registries Create](/img/kubermatic/master/ui/add_allowed_registry.png?classes=shadow,border "Add Allowed Registry")